status-im/doubleratchet/README.md

 `iv + len(pt) + signature = 16 + 12 + 32 = 60` bytes plus a header `rk + pn + n = 32 + 4 + 4 = 40` bytes
 with 100 bytes in total.
 In case of the header encryption modification the header will also be encrypted which will add 48 more bytes with the total of 148 bytes.
-Note that the longer your message, the more percentage of the message it takes.
+Note that the longer your message, the more resulting length it takes.
 1. It does a bit more computations especially for skipped messages and will work more slowly.

 #### Example